SeedSigner/seedsigner/enclosures/pushcase/README.md

 ## Donation

 If you like my work and want to honor it, I appreciate any small donation to my Lightning Address kayth@blink.sv.
-But even more importantly, please consider a donation to the [Seedsigner Development Fund](https://seedsigner.com/donate-now/).
+But even more important, please consider a donation to the [Seedsigner Development Fund](https://seedsigner.com/donate-now/).

 ## Shop